arda-pecel/Autonomous-Driving-Project/Updates.md

 Test code still has some repetitive functions.<br>

-Red lights detected and vehicle moves due to traffic lights.
+Red lights detected and vehicle moves due to traffic lights and other cars.

 ## V0.1 Update:<br>